chipsi44/FinancialData_training/README.md

 * docker network create my-network
 * docker run -d --network my-network --name selenium-container -p 4444:4444 selenium/standalone-firefox:latest

-You can now create a docker image with my Dockerfile :
+You can now create a Docker image with my Dockerfile and run the image in the same network :

+* docker build -t my_airflow_container:latest .
+* docker run -d --network my-network --name monapp-container -p 8080:8080 my_airflow_container:latest

+You can now access the Selenium Grid on local port 4444 and the Airflow web interface on local port 8080.
+You can manually launch my DAG and see that sessions will be created on the Selenium Grid.
+Afterwards, you can extract the file using:

+* docker cp monapp-container:/app/dags/data/financeYahoo_dataframe.csv ./data

 ## __How to do it ?__
 ### &nbsp; __1.
 The scrapping :__